-To survive and prosper in today's competitive, economically challenging, cost-conscious, and risky business environment, organizations must derive greater value from the projects that they conduct.
+To survive and prosper in today's competitive, cost-conscious, and risky business environment, organizations must derive the greatest possible value from the projects that they conduct.
 Success requires doing the right projects, not just doing projects right.

-As organizations have begun to recognize the need to improve project-selection decisions and to better manage their project "portfolios," consulting companies and software vendors have rushed to offer tools for the job.
-Most of the relevant products are marketed as tools for project portfolio management (PPM), but they may be alternatively described as tools for project prioritization, capital efficiency, enterprise project management, portfolio analysis, multi-project management, asset management, resource allocation, or some other similar collection of words.
+As organizations recognize the need to improve project-selection decisions and to better manage their project "portfolios," consulting companies and software vendors have rushed to offer tools for the job.
+Most of the relevant products are marketed as tools for project portfolio management (PPM), but they may be alternatively described as tools for project prioritization, capital efficiency, enterprise project management, portfolio analysis, multi-project management, asset management, resource allocation, or some other collection of similar terms.
 The tools being pushed in the marketplace use very different approaches for evaluating projects and recommending project portfolios.
 Which approach is best?

 Project Portfolio Management